Activity-based learning on Triumf platform for kids: health app update

 Riin Tark

-Our Chief Engagement Officer is a clinical child psychologist by background.
-She’s in charge of stakeholder engagement and involvement, whilst coordinating our research efforts.
+Our former Chief Engagement Officer is a clinical child psychologist by background.
+She was in charge of stakeholder engagement and involvement, whilst coordinating our research efforts.

 Previous